 Satsuki is Kippei’s younger brother.
-He’s very blasé about pretty much everything, he’s extremely mature for his age, and that’s really there is to his character.
+He’s very blasé about pretty much everything, he’s extremely mature for his age, and that’s really all there is to his character.
 There’s only one episode of the anime that delves into his story even a little, and the same can be said of the manga.

 In that story, a girl named Ayumi has a big crush on him, but she becomes convinced that he doesn’t like tall girls with long hair and he doesn’t like models (she’s a model) all because her friends are assholes who told her that for seemingly no reason.
 However, when she confronts him and confesses, he tells her he doesn’t dislike those things.
 Then it’s kinda implied that they’re dating afterward, even though she doesn’t appear again.

 I just don’t really understand why he’s here.
 He does have a few cute moments with Yuzuyu and bonds with her a little, but that’s about it.
 Again, this is another situation where I don’t dislike his character or even his lone storyline, but I just struggle to understand his actual role in the main plot.

 Unlike Satsuki or the Ooga sisters, however, there is one character whom I do dislike, and her name is Marika.
 Yuzuyu has two main friends at school – Marika and Ken.
 While Ken is a nice enough boy, there’s nothing much to say about him.
 Marika, on the other hand, is a stuck up bitch.